-We use EQ Bank to store our “Home Fund” as we call it.
+We use High Interest savings accounts like Neo and EQ to store our “Home Fund” as we call it.
 This money goes toward home renovations – a new backyard fence being our main goal.
 Recently we have used this fund for wildlife removal as we heard some critters scratching around in our ceiling.
-These are non-urgent but important home related items we don’t want to be dipping into our emergency fund for.
+These are non-emergency but important home related items we don’t want to be dipping into our emergency fund for.
 So we made our own goal of having a home maintenance and upgrades fund.

-I want you to get started on your goal setting right away, so by clicking the banner below, you can get your copy of our Free Financial Goal Planner to help you outline your financial goals now!
+I want you to get started on your goal setting right away, so download our Free Financial Goal Planner to help you outline your financial goals now!